cdc1979/Amazon-S3-Command-Line/readme.md

 This uploads a single file, __D&#95;sqlllite&#95;20140403-095440206.zip__

+####Calculate S3 Bucket Size

+Use BUCKETSIZE action to calculate the size of a bucket (nicely formatted as MB/GB/TB) and also displays a count of the number of total files.

+<b>Note:</b> This call can be slow on very large buckets, as we can only manually page 1000 files in the bucket per request.

 ####Save credentials to registry

 It is useful to persist the access key and secret into the registry so that the credentials